obrien-lab-psu/entanglement_analysis_public/automate_ent_clustering/README.md

 ## Basics of how the algorithm works:
 - obviously a density based algorithm that views the space as populated by areas of high and low densities of points (in this case NC pairs)
+- we first standardize our data by removing the mean and scaling to unit variance.
 - it finds core samples that have a minimum  number of samples surrounding it.
 - then it creates clusters of sets of core samples that share or are them selves common neighbors
 - any points that are greater than eps away from any core sample are considered noise and given a cluster label of -1